spacehare/quake-maps/maps/qbj3_rabbit/readme/qbj3_rabbit.md

 # misc

-In the decals/art, i feature my characters.

-Sonas (short for fursona, goblin-sona, etc) / OCs (original characters) featured:
+OCs (original characters) featured in art decals:

-- Io, the space hare (they/them/their, it/it/its)
+- Io, the space hare (they/them/their, it/it/its); fursona
-- Zifix, the cave goblin (they/them/their)
+- Zifix, the cave goblin (they/them/their); goblin-sona
-- Oolo, the imp (ey/em/eir, e/em/eir)
+- Oolo, the imp (ey/em/eir, e/em/eir); imp-sona
-- The Monster (it/it/its)
+- The Monster (it/it/its); monster-sona
   - i still haven't come up with a name yet lol
-- Moss, the night fury (they/them/their)
+- Moss, the night fury (they/them/their); HTTYD OC

 Other symbols include